Noctis/kickstart-app/README.md

 altogether if you have no use for them.
 Instructions on how to do that can be found [here](docs/cookbook/Removing_Dummy_Code.md).

+**IMPORTANT:** If you're building a Web-based application, configure your WWW server to serve files from the `public` directory.

 ## Application Components

-A fresh Kickstart project consists of a couple of elements, some of which may be familiar to you:
+A fresh Kickstart-based project consists of a couple of things:

 * Configuration,
 * HTTP Actions (with templates/views),